drand/website/docs/docs/security-model.md

 authenticated.
 Drand achieves this by signing every outgoing DKG packets with a BLS signature on the longterm public key of the sender node.

-**Public Group**: Every node willing to run the DKG must know the group formation before starting the DKG, including the longterm public keys of each node.
+**Public Group**: Every node willing to run the DKG on a new network must know the group formation before starting the DKG, including the longterm public keys of each node for that network.
 During the DKG, there might be some nodes offline or misbehaving.
 The set of nodes that _successfully_ passed the DKG are called the _qualified_ set of nodes (QUAL).
 Only these nodes have valid shares and are able to produce partial beacons that can be successfully validated with respect to the